pStrachota/E-COMMERCE/README.md

 ## Features
 ### Home page
 - Browsing products
-- Filtering products by category (replace categories)
+- Filtering products by category:
+  - Men's Clothing
+  - Women's Clothing
+  - Jewelery
+  - Electronics
-- Sort by price (or something else)
+- Sort by price:
+  - low to high
+  - high to low
+- Use price range (e.g. less than 10, 10 to 100, etc.)

 ### Product page
 - Checking the detailed product information